sambitdash/PDFIO.jl/README.md

 However, test files may have different licensing that the `PDFIO`.
 Hence we have now uploaded most test files to another project under [PDFTest](https://github.com/sambitdash/PDFTest).

-## Contribution

-Contributions in form of PRs are welcome for any features you will like to develop for the PDFIO library.
-Contributors are requested to review the Issues section to understand the known issues and if they can take up few tasks to complete, it will be definitely appreciated.